Clear-Bible/Alignments/docs/formats.md

 * Alignment: how the source and target texts are aligned.
 This supports many-to-many alignment across verse boundaries, with metadata for each alignment group.

+### Common Attributes

+* `identifier`: a word or token in a standardized reference system
+    * The default reference system is BBCCCVVVWWWP, representing book, chapter, verse, word, and word.
+Alternate identification systems should be specified with a `referencesystem` attribute.
+    * The same reference system should be used for source and target texts, to ensure consistency in the alignment data.

 ### Source Text Example

 This is based on the NA27, so `altId` and `text` values are omitted.